CarlosCalgaro/car-rental/README.md

 # Tech Challenge

-This is a software for a tech challenge.
+This is a software refactored for a tech challenge.

 ### Below are 3 classes used for making a car rental program
     -   Improve and simplify the code but don't change the output.
 We're looking for demonstrated knowledge of Ruby idioms, general good coding practices, and testing